Decoration Guide

 What is screen printing?

 Screen printing is a printing method where ink is pushed through a woven screen (also called mesh stencil) onto fabric on a round press.
 The ink doesn’t soak into the fabric, but lays on top of the product.
-With screen printing, a special screen has to be made for each element of your design.
-Once that’s done, the colors and elements of the design are applied layer by layer onto the garment.
-More layers take longer to print and need careful setup to ensure a quality print.

-The long setup time is why screen printing is primarily used to print items in bulk.
 It’s not cost-effective to print only a t-shirt or two if it’s taken hours to create the stencils for your design.

 What type of designs work best with screen printing?